 The Huffington Post article titled “Obamacare Health Insurance Rules Saved Customers $1.5 Billion Last Year: Study” should leave everyone scratching their heads.
-Obamacare ensures that at least 80% of premiums for individual policies and 85% of premiums for group policies are used for medical care.
+Obamacare ensures that at least 80% of premiums for individual policies and 85% of premiums for group policies are used for medical care; at least for those that choose to sign up.
+Those that do will most likely be eligible for a health care reform tax credit, while those that opt not too will likely face a penalty.
 As stated, the bill has so far saved $1.5 billion simply by commanding a behavior by insurance companies.
 They wasted (stole) less of citizen’s premiums.
 They became more efficient.

 What is the purpose of medical insurance?
 To be more specific, what should be the purpose of medical insurance?
 The answer is simple.
 It is for citizens to pool a few dollars together to build a large amount, so that the unknown few who will get sick at any time, can get medical care they can afford without being bankrupted.

 America is a capitalist country.
 Capitalism as tool can be used to efficiently allocate resources throughout a real free market.
 All resources however are not equal.
 The efficient allocation of resources in healthcare can have very inhumane consequences.
 In fact humaneness demands that as a society there must be exceptions.
 Does society invest in researching diseases that affect a very few, or build parks for the pleasure of thousands?